kavoori/kavoori.github.io/_posts/2015-03-21-apache-crash-with-seg-fault.markdown

 }
 {% endhighlight %}

 Fortunately, I had a different machine where this was not happening.
 I got a list of modules that are enabled on that machine and eliminated them from the list of suspects.
-Starting with each module, I would do the following :
+Starting with each of the remaining enabled modules, I would do the following :

 1. Disable the module with `a2dismod`
    Example : `a2dismod access_compat`